Cancel your registration

 Refund of registration charges

 You may be entitled to a refund of the unused portion of the motor vehicle tax.
+This includes pensioners in some circumstances.
 There is no refund of the registration fee or number plate fees.

 You may provide your overseas address for your refund, if you cancel the registration to return or permanently reside overseas.